 I put aside thoughts of poison pills, ventilator shafts and being buried alive.
 If anyone wanted to do me in, it’d be simpler to dump me in a disused mine-shaft!

-Most of the 80% that is South Australia’s contribution to the world opal market is mined in Coober Pedy, a pock-marked paradise where the golf course (‘blacks’ instead of ‘greens’) enjoys reciprocal rights with St Andrews of Scotland.
+Most of South Australia’s 80% contribution to the world opal market is mined in Coober Pedy.
+It’s a pock-marked paradise where the golf course (‘blacks’ instead of ‘greens’) enjoys reciprocal rights with St Andrews of Scotland.

-This isolated town with (I believe) the world’s only underground campground and the Big Winch also had the distinction of being the first place in the world we were able to successfully demonstrate a complete lack of opal-finding expertise.
+This isolated town has what I believe to the world’s only underground campground.
+The Big Winch also has the distinction of being first place in the world where we successfully demonstrated a complete lack of opal-finding expertise.

 And the noise??
 Rain, of course!

-From our vantage point high (relatively speaking) above on the Bluff (see above), the small town was almost lost in an endless sprawl of vegetation that promised total disorientation if you left the main road in.
+From our vantage point high above on the Bluff, the small town was almost lost in an endless sprawl of vegetation.
+It promised total disorientation if you left the main road in.

-Below was the only place in the world where the extraordinary Yowah Nuts – small rocky nuggets of opal – are found.
+Below us was the only place in the world where Yowah Nuts – small rocky nuggets of opal – are found.

-For a full-on Outback experience to go with your Yowah Nuts, this town is SO remote it’s serviced by the Royal Flying Doctor Service, and the only fuel in town at the caravan park is only available to their guests!
+Stay in Yowah for a full-on Outback experience to go with your Yowah Nuts.
+This town is SO remote it’s visited by the Royal Flying Doctor Service.
+The only fuel in town at the caravan park is only available to their paying guests!

 After that, getting a fossickers license seemed a bit anti-climactic.